wintrnite/Weather-parser/README.md

 ```

 ##### Requirements
-You must have Python 3.8+ to run the game.
+You must have Python 3.8+ to run the app.